 Elective courses are offered if there is sufficient enrollment to warrant a class.
-Consequently, it is possible that not all of the courses described in this booklet may be offered each year.
+Not all of the courses described in this booklet will be offered each year.
 The possibility also arises that a student may select a course that cannot be scheduled.
 In this case, the student will be given an alternate elective, suitable for his/her timetable.
 We ask that students provide thoughtful, alternate selections when they are course planning.

 We encourage students to explore a wide range of courses during their time in high school.
 If students have already formulated plans for their post-secondary education or careers, they should ensure that all required prerequisite courses have been completed.
-This information can be found on the websites of all post-secondary institutions and programs, or through the assistance of our career advisor or our counsellors.
-Please feel free to contact the administration, school counsellors, or the career advisor for any program planning questions.
+This information can be found on the websites of all post-secondary institutions and programs, or through the assistance of our career information advisor or our counsellors.
+Please feel free to contact the career information advisor or school counsellor for any program planning questions.